If you think you’ve been charged too much for your energy

-If your bill suddenly has suddenly gone up and you weren’t expecting it, it’s worth finding out why it’s happened.
+If your bill has suddenly gone up and you weren’t expecting it, it’s worth finding out why it’s happened.

-If you pay by direct debit, you can find out what to do if your supplier has increased your direct debit payments.
+If you pay by direct debit you can find out what to do if your supplier has increased your direct debit payments.

-Check if your bill is estimated
+If your bill is estimated

 Check your bill - it should say if it’s estimated.